What Is Catharsis Psychology?

 Pent-up emotions from the past can affect your mental health

-What is catharsis in psychology?
+What is catharsis psychology?

 The concept of catharsis dates to the ancient Greeks.
 Originally used to describe physical purging techniques, the word was eventually used by Aristotle to explain the way the audience at a tragic play felt so much emotion build up, then finally release.

 The term catharsis comes from the Greek word “katharsis,” which refers to purification or cleansing.
 The definition of catharsis is “the discharge of previously repressed affects connected to traumatic events that occurs when these events are brought back into consciousness and reexperienced.”
-Although Freud didn’t coin the term catharsis, he popularized it in psychology.
+Although Sigmund Freud didn’t coin the term catharsis, he popularized it in psychology.

 Freud’s psychoanalytic theory led him to develop the concept of defense mechanisms, such as denial, projection, repression, deflection psychology, etc. Freud believed that repression and other defense mechanisms are our way of coping with unconscious conflicts, such as tension between our unconscious feelings.
 Understanding and resolving these conflicts is a primary goal of psychoanalytic theory.